jorgenhw/bachelor_thesis/README.md

 | TweeTopic   | Text        | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1q1WYhRYJYb13hMwGvZRZ0MxP5X3eWVp0)        |
 | BERTopic   | Text        | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1P6t6s52G6ySedTDg_09bO_c_7SyQlv9u)        |

+## Conclusion
+In conclusion, the experiment we conducted to compare the performance of four topic modelling methods - NMF, LDA, BERTopic, and TweeTopic - showed that BERTopic was the best performer, meaning it was able to create the most human interpretable subgroups in the data.
+This was demonstrated through the evaluation method of qualitative assessment.

 <br />
 <p align="center">